ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator, you can view, list and restore block storage snapshots, but you can't modify them. |
 | Viewer | As a viewer, you can view and list block storage snapshots, but you can't modify them. |
 {: row-headers}
-{: caption="Platform roles - Block Storage Snapshots for VPC" caption-side="top"}
+{: caption="Table 97.
+Platform roles - Block Storage Snapshots for VPC" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="is.snapshot"}
 {: class="simple-tab-table"}